gravitational/careers/challenges/sre/challenge.md

 work and life balance, or anything else that you would like to learn about Teleport.

-Before writing the actual code, create a brief design document in markdown in Github and share with the team.
+Before writing the actual code, create a brief design document in markdown in GitHub and share with the team.

 Split your code submission using pull requests and give the team an opportunity